-On May 28, 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard is effective for the Company for our fiscal year beginning March 26, 2017.
-Early application is not permitted.
+In April 2015, the FASB voted to defer the effective date of this ASU for one year and accordingly, this new standard would be effective for the Company's fiscal year beginning April 1, 2018.
+Early application is currently not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.
+The Company has not yet selected a transition method.